You'll love how easy this garter stitch hat is to make up. In fact if there is such a thing as 'too easy' this easy hat pattern is it.

 1. Because I want beginner knitters to be able to knit some fun and easy knitting projects as they learn how to knit.
 Maybe all you learned so far is the knit stitch.
-Well, that is just great because now you can make this garter stitch hat.
+Well, that's just great because now you can make this garter stitch hat.

 And I want you to experience early on as you're learning, just how cool it is to have something that you actually made.
 It just feels so darn good and that's what knitting is all about.